wp-plugins/mailchimp-subscriber-chiclet/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display the numbers of MailChimp subscribers you have on your WordPress site.
+Display the number of MailChimp subscribers you have on your WordPress site.

 == Description ==